top of page

 When Directors Get Weird

-Legendary director Francis Ford Coppola, you know the guy who directed "The Godfather," "The Conversation," "Apocalypse Now," etc., released a movie called "Megalopolis" this past weekend, and it has divided critics and audiences alike.
+Legendary director Francis Ford Coppola, you know, the guy who directed "The Godfather," "The Conversation," "Apocalypse Now," etc., released a movie called "Megalopolis" this past weekend, and it has divided critics and audiences alike.

 TOP 10 TIMES THAT MOVIE DIRECTORS GOT WEIRD (in no particular order):

-I'm easing into this by starting with a director who actually spent a lot of time being weird in the early part of his career.
+I'm easing into this list by starting with a director who actually spent a lot of time being weird in the early part of his career.

-Before Peter Jackson went mainstream with "The Lord of the Rings" films, "King Kong," "The Hobbit" movies, and his Beatles documentaries, he was a certified weirdo.
-Stuff like the insane and disgusting puppet comedy "Meet the Feebles," the gore-filled madness of "Dead Alive," and the deeply disturbing, but beautiful "Heavenly Creatures" existed before he took his almost 20 year trip to Middle Earth and practically never returned.
+Before Peter Jackson went mainstream with The Lord of the Rings films, King Kong, The Hobbit movies, and his Beatles documentaries, he was a certified weirdo.
+Stuff like the insane and disgusting puppet comedy Meet the Feebles, the gore-filled madness of Dead Alive, and the deeply disturbing but beautiful Heavenly Creatures existed before he took his almost 20-year trip to Middle Earth and practically never returned.

 The movie that I have chosen to focus on is his brilliant and batshit crazy low-budget gore-fest called, appropriately enough, "Bad Taste."
 It is also his first feature film, and, I think, one of his very best (it is certainly better than all of his "Hobbit" movies combined).